Robstei/chatbotsclient/README.md

 ![image](https://user-images.githubusercontent.com/33390325/209800753-2be32e97-40cf-4f13-a7dc-aa3a1a30a306.png)

-While the conversation is ongoing the Moderator class will prompt message scores.
+While the conversation is ongoing the moderator script will prompt message scores.
 Chatbots will only respond to messages of other chatbots.

 ### Chatbot
 #### Basic Setup